Cylindrical cosmological simulations with StePS: Generating initial conditions

-stereographic projection.
-After this transformation, the result will be a zoom-in geometry in the non-compact space where the spatial resolution smoothly decreases with the radial $\varrho$ coordinate, until we reach the edge of the resolved region ($R_{sim}$).
-The distribution of the particle masses for an example realization as a function of the radial $\varrho$ coordinate can be seen in Fig.~\ref{fig:S1R2StePS_resolution}.
+Following this transformation, we have a zoom-in geometry in the non-compact space where the spatial resolution smoothly decreases with the radial $\varrho$ coordinate, until we reach the edge of the resolved region ($R_{sim}$).
+The distribution of the particle masses for an example realisation as a function of the radial $\varrho$ coordinate can be seen in Fig.~\ref{fig:S1R2StePS_resolution}.
 Using Eq.~\ref{eq:omegatovarrho}, the non-compact radius of constant resolution $\varrho_c$ can be calculated.

-To use this distribution as an initial particle load during the initial condition generation, we require that the net comoving gravitational acceleration on each particle be approximately zero.
+To use this distribution as an initial particle load during the initial condition generation, we required the net comoving gravitational acceleration on each particle to be approximately zero.
 The usual method for this is to use this particle distribution as an initial condition for glass-making \citep{1994astro.ph.10043W}.
 The \StePS simulation code is able to generate such glasses in \SoneRtwo topology by running a comoving cosmological \Nbody simulation with repulsive gravity.
 During the simulation, the particles are losing energy due to the Hubble-drag term in Eq.~\ref{eq:ComovingEquationsOfMotionCylindrical}, and after $\mathcal{O}(10^5\text{--}10^6)$ expansion factors, they are settling down in a glass-like structure where the net gravitational acceleration of every particle is negligible.